Netherthorpe, Sheffield: Significant buildings

-Netherthorpe has three 19th century buildings two of them are grade II listed, being St Stephen's Church and Netherthorpe Primary School.
+Netherthorpe has three 19th-century buildings; two of them are grade II listed, being St Stephen's Church and Netherthorpe Primary School.
 St Stephen's Church on Fawcett Street was constructed in 1856 by the architects Flockton & Son.
-In the 1950s, the large church was considered to be too large for the shrinking congregation and a dividing wall was built to create a smaller worship area and a community hall for use by the general public.
+In the 1950s, the large church was considered to be too large for the shrinking congregation, and a dividing wall was built to create a smaller worship area and a community hall for use by the general public.
 Netherthorpe Primary School on Netherthorpe Street was built in 1873 by Innocent and Brown and takes children between the ages of three and eleven.
 The school has a modern sports hall on Dover Street.
 The other school in the area is the Bethany School on Finlay Street which takes pupils between the ages of four and 16.
 It is a Christian Family School which has been based in Netherthorpe since 2001.
-However, the building dates from 1860 when it opened as the St Stephen's Primary School.
-It stood vacant for a time before been taken over by the Bethany School.
+However, the building dates from 1860, when it opened as the St Stephen's Primary School.
+It stood vacant for a time before being taken over by the Bethany School.